ridope/ridope-template/README.md

-# aes-application
+# Ridope-template
-AES application for the VexRiscv core
+Template repository for creating new repositories